natashaue/natashaue/README.md

 <div align="center">

 # Hi!
-Namaku Natasha 👋
+My name is Natasha 👋

-### 💫 Tentang Aku
+### 💫 About Me

-Saya manusia biasa, makan nasi
+I'm just an ordinary human, I eat rice.
 <br>
-Bisa jadi Programmer bisa jadi Progamer
+I can be a Programmer, or a Progamer.

 ---

-### 🚀 Tech Stack yang Aku Pake
+### 🚀 Tech Stack I Use

 <div align="center">
   <!-- Frontend -->